-The permitting processes for the menu board, sidewalk café, and street vendor programs are also administered by Downtown Services.
+The permitting processes for the menu board, sidewalk café, and street vendor programs are also administered by Downtown Enforcement.

 Sidewalk Café and Menu Board Permits